Using Literacy Activities In Speech Therapy

 Often in preschool or in early intervention, you will have a little one on your caseload who is not talking or communicating in any meaningful

+Do you take speech therapy outdoors?
 Speech and language therapy can happen just about anywhere, and in some cases unfortunately does.
-We have all either heard or experienced having to do
+We have all either

 Zoe Hall’s book, The Apple Pie Tree is a story that talks about what happens to and around an apple tree throughout the year and

-In the last post, I posted tips for a new push-in preschool SLP.
-While writing it, I realized that it was becoming too big and
+In the last post, I posted tips for a new push-in SLP in preschool.
+While writing it, I realized that it was becoming too big

 Spring and summer are the times when many Speech-Language Pathologists (SLPs) start to change jobs.
 As a result, SLPs are soliciting advice about how to